Introduction to Stress Depression

 10. Redo your Work Station

-How are Organizations coping up against stress depression?
+How are Organizations Coping up with Stress Depression?

-At this juncture, it would be prudent to talk about a few initiatives which the organizations are taking to cope up against stress depression.
+At this juncture, it would be prudent to talk about a few initiatives which the organizations are taking to cope up with stress depression.

 Organizations are working hard and assisting employees in their own ways of stress management activities.